 Let’s assume that half of those people used the same password for their online banking services.
 That’s 500,000,000 possible breaches of bank accounts worldwide–minimum!

 It only takes the compromise of ONE service, and then the rest that use that same password will quickly be in the same sinking boat.
-Not to mention, once there’s one account compromise, compromising the rest of your identity is a snap–even for the most unskilled of attackers.
-Pivoting means using the first compromise point to move or pivot around and gain access to other systems on the network.
+Not to mention, once an account is compromised, pivoting–meaning to use the first compromise point to move or pivot around and gain access to other systems on the network–across the rest of your identity is a snap, even for the most unskilled of attackers.

-- Invest in stronger authentication protocols: Duo or Google Authenticator are a couple multi-factor authentication options.
+- Invest in stronger authentication protocols: Duo or Google Authenticator are a couple multi-factor authentication options, and

-- Understand how a password management program works–and use one.
-It’ll make your login life a lot less of a headache.
-We recommend Bitwarden and 1Password as being good options for personal cybersecurity for users of all experience levels.
+- Understand how a password management program works–and use one–it’ll make your login life a lot less of a headache.
+We recommend Bitwarden and 1Password as being good options for personal security for users of all experience levels.

 Good for everyday security users